 Social media has opened doors and provided great opportunities to promote your notary business.
-Especially considering current societal trends, social media is heavily relied on to stay in contact with friends, family, and follow your favorite brands and businesses.
+Especially considering current societal trends, social media is heavily relied on to stay in contact with friends, and family, and follow your favorite brands and businesses.
 It’s safe to say that if you’re not networking and taking advantage of social media for your mobile notary business, then you are missing out on some great opportunities.

 This is part 3 of a series on social media for notaries.
 In my last article, I discussed the benefits of having an Instagram account for your notary business.
 While Instagram has gained great momentum in recent years (and is now owned by Facebook), this doesn’t mean that Instagram overshadows Facebook.
 In fact, having both social media giants at your disposal to market your notary business is a must.

 While Instagram boasts over 800 million active users, Facebook’s user platform has a whopping 2.45 BILLION active users on a monthly basis!
 With this many active users, it only makes sense that you must be on Facebook for exposure and growth of your notary business.